History

 Management

-Board Member/Chair in 2000 and finally as the Executive Director
+Member/Chair in 2000 and finally as the Executive Director in 2003.

-in 2003.
-Prior to ROCK, Curt spent several years in the corporate
+Prior to ROCK, Curt spent several years in the corporate sector

-sector where he held a variety of business and technology
+where he held a variety of business and technology consulting positions

-holds a BS degree in Computer Science from University of California
+Curt holds a BS degree in Computer Science from the University of

-at Davis.
-In his spare time, you might find Curt chasing around
+California at Davis.
+In his spare time, you might find Curt chasing

-a soccer ball on the soccer field or performing music in a
+around a soccer ball on the soccer field or performing music throughout

 Teodora Ildefonzo-Olmo brings to ROCK several years of nonprofit